suncast-org/.github/profile/README.md

-## SUNCAST
-The Software UNified Collaboration for Advancing Solar Tomography (SUNCAST) project aims to create a comprehensive, open-source software framework for advancing our understanding of the 3D structure of the solar corona.
-The framework will combine ground-based and space-based remote-sensing multi-wavelength observations with sophisticated forward-fitting algorithms and 3D modeling.
-The project will establish a centralized platform to access and share high-quality data, algorithms, and tools for data analysis and data-constrained modeling.
-The SUNCAST repository will be developed using modern software engineering practices that will ensure its long-term sustainability and accessibility.
-SUNCAST will leverage available world-widely used software resources developed over the last decade by the team members and collaborators with support from the AST, AGS, and EarthCube NSF Programs.
-The project will upgrade  this state-of-the-art software, to prepare it for scaling to a cloud-based, high performance, parallel computing architecture.
-By doing so, we will pave the way for its wider use and faster results, which will increase research efficiency.
+# 🌞 SUNCAST — Software UNified Collaboration for Advancing Solar Tomography

+Welcome to **SUNCAST**, an open-science initiative dedicated to developing a modern, sustainable, and community-driven software ecosystem for advancing 3D studies of the solar corona.
+SUNCAST supports research that combines ground-based and space-based remote-sensing observations with physics-based forward modeling, spectral fitting, and data-constrained tomography.

+The SUNCAST GitHub organization hosts interoperable, cloud-ready scientific tools (including **pyGSFIT**, **pyAMPP**, and **pyGSK**) along with reproducible workflows, examples, documentation, and community training resources.

+We are committed to open-source development guided by **FAIR**, **CARE**, and **TRUST** principles, ensuring transparency, reproducibility, equity, and sustainability.

+A formal Governance Board (in formation) will oversee the long-term stewardship of SUNCAST software and guide community contributions.

+For details on how to contribute, see **[GOVERNANCE.md](./GOVERNANCE.md)**.
 <!--

 **Here are some ideas to get you started:**